etsangsplk/event-sourcing-microservices/README.md

 We will cover:

+-   Applying a patch and building the JAR files

 -   Automating the building of Docker images from Dockerfiles in this project using DCHQ

 -   Building the YAML-based application templates that can re-used on any Linux host running anywhere